alexanderzatko/wp_nabezky_connector/README.md

 ## API Integration

-The plugin is set up to integrate with Nábežky services.
+The plugin is set up to integrate with Na bežky! services.
 You'll need to:

-1. Obtain API credentials from Nábežky
+1. Obtain API credentials from Na bežky!
 2. Configure the API endpoint URL
 3. Implement specific API calls based on your requirements